 The sample Identification Document above contains two ConnectedDevice URIs.
 The identification documents for these two devices may be queried by appending “lxi/identification” to the URIs provided.
 These connected devices are instances of the sample MyIdentification Schema defined above.
 Note that they reference both the LXI InstrumentIdentification Schema as well as the derived MyIdentificationSchema in the schemalocation attribute.

 The first device’s identification document’s URL is http://sampledevice.local/devices/device0/lxi/identification.
 The document’s contents are:

-<?xml version=”1.0” encoding=”UTF-8”?>

-<MyDevice xmlns=”http://www.mycompany.com/MyIdentification/1.0”

-xmlns:lxi=”http://www.lxistandard.org/InstrumentIdentification/1.0”

-xmlns:xsi=”http://www.w3.org/2001/XMLSchema-instance”

-xsi:schemaLocation=”http://www.lxistandard.org/InstrumentIdentification/1.0

-http://sampledevice.local/static/LXIIdentification.xsd

-http://www.mycompany.com/MyIdentification/1.0

-http://sampledevice.local/static/MyIdentification.xsd” >

-<lxi:Manufacturer>My Company, Inc.</lxi:Manufacturer>

-<lxi:Model>1234</lxi:Model>

-<lxi:SerialNumber>123</lxi:SerialNumber>

-<lxi:FirmwareRevision>1.2.3a</lxi:FirmwareRevision> <lxi:IdentificationURL>http://sampledevice.local/devices/device0/lxi/identification</lxi:IdentificationURL>

-<lxi:Interface InterfaceType="MyCompanyProprietary" InterfaceName="instr0"> <lxi:InstrumentAddressString>TCPIP::10.1.2.32::inst1::INSTR</lxi:InstrumentAddressString>

-</lxi:Interface>

-<lxi:Extension>

-<MySampleDeviceExtension>

-Arbitrary Vendor Extension Data can go here.

-</MySampleDeviceExtension>

-</lxi:Extension>

-<LogicalAddress>0</LogicalAddress>

-</MyDevice>